kajad/kajad.github.io/index.md

 - June 2025: It's a wrap!
 The [SPOT project](https://spot.ff.uni-lj.si/) officially comes to an end, leaving behind new data, tools, and methods for studying speech through parsed corpora.
 - February 2025: Kick-off of the [AI4DH Centre of Excellence](https://ai4dh.eu/), where we’re joining forces across disciplines to help researchers in the humanities and social sciences integrate AI into their work through tailored infrastructure, training and collaboration.
 - November 2024: Err, well ...
 We’ve just released a bigger, better, and more polished version of the [SST UD](https://github.com/UniversalDependencies/UD_Slovenian-SST) treebank, to be used in linguistic and NLP research on Slovenian speech.
 Embedded in [ROG](http://hdl.handle.net/11356/1992), it also features prosody, disfluency and dialogue act annotations.
-- October 2024: Excited to announce that [SyntaxFest 2025](https://syntaxfest.github.io/syntaxfest25/) will take place in Ljubljana, Slovenia, in August 2025!
-This biennial conference series brings together five workshops—TLT, UDW, DepLing, IWPT, and Quasy—and will be co-located with the [1st UniDive Shared Task](https://unidive.lisn.upsaclay.fr/doku.php?id=other-events:msp) on Morphosyntactic Parsing.
+- October 2024: Excited to announce that [SyntaxFest 2025](https://syntaxfest.github.io/syntaxfest25/) will take place in Ljubljana in August 2025-bringing together five workshops—TLT, UDW, DepLing, IWPT, and Quasy—and two [UniDive](https://unidive.lisn.upsaclay.fr/doku.php?id=ljubljana) pre-conference events.

 <details>
 <summary><h3>News archive</h3></summary>